deterjan/bilnet-login-script/README.md

 # bilnet-login-script

 This repository contains a python script and bash script for programmatic login to Bilnet.
+The scripts are only tested for wi-fi connection and may not work for ethernet.

 ## bash script